Scotch whisky, French wine, Italian cheese hit by Washington's latest tariffs

 LONDON — American lovers of Scotch whisky, French wine and Italian cheese might have to dig deeper into their pockets after the Trump administration slapped tariffs on $7.5 billion of European consumer products.

-Although the tariffs include a wide-range of food and clothes — such as British woolen suits and German coffee — the move is actually a retaliation for a 15-year dispute between the U.S. and the European Union over aircraft subsidies.
+Although the tariffs include a wide range of food and clothes — such as British woolen suits and German coffee — the move is actually a retaliation for a 15-year dispute between the United States and the European Union over aircraft subsidies.

-Washington says that its aircraft giant, Boeing, has lost billions of dollars because European countries have improperly subsidized their own global competitor, Airbus.
+Washington says that U.S. aircraft giant Boeing has lost billions of dollars because European countries have improperly subsidized their own global competitor, Airbus.

 On Wednesday, the World Trade Organization gave the U.S. the go-ahead to impose $7.5 billion of tariffs on E.U. goods to compensate.